HSley13/blog_post/readme.md

 # WebApp - Post, Comment, and Media Platform

-This is a web application built with **TypeScript** (for the frontend) and **Golang** (for the backend).
-Users can create posts, add media (text, photos, or videos), edit posts, manage comments (add, edit, delete), like comments, and organize content with tags.
-The application also includes user authentication using cookies for session management.
+This is a web application I built using **TypeScript** for the frontend and **Golang** for the backend.
+The platform allows users to create posts, add media (text, photos, or videos), edit and manage comments, like content, and organize posts using tags.
+The app also features user authentication with session management handled by cookies.

 ---